camunda/camunda-docs-manual/content/reference/rest/deployment/post-redeploy-deployment.md

 # Result

-A JSON object corresponding to the `Deployment` interface in the engine.
+A JSON object corresponding to the `DeploymentWithDefinitions` interface in the engine.
 Its properties are as follows:

 <table class="table table-striped">